fernandofks/ames_project/README.md

-# ames_project
+# AMES Project
-EDA feature engineering, modeling and evaluation for the Ames dataset
+EDA, feature engineering, modeling and evaluation for the Ames dataset